swiftlang/swift/docs/SIL.rst

   %1 = dynamic_method %0 : $P, #X.method!1 : $@thin U -> V
   // %0 must be of a protocol or protocol composition type $P,
-  // where $P contains the swift.DynamicLookup protocol
+  // where $P contains the Swift.DynamicLookup protocol
   // #X.method!1 must be a reference to an @objc method of any class
   // or protocol type
   //